keralaforum2-create/KEF/replit.md

 **For Admins:**
 1. Go to `/admin` or click "Admin" in the footer
 2. View registration count and contact message count
-3. Click "Registrations" tab to see all participant details
+3. Click "Registrations" tab to see all participant details (with delete option)
-4. Click "Contact Messages" tab to see all inquiries with contact information
+4. Click "Contact Messages" tab to see all inquiries with contact information (with delete option)
+5. Click "Investors & Mentors" tab to manage investor/mentor applications (with delete option)
+6. Click "Sponsorships" tab to manage sponsorship inquiries (with delete option)

 **Rationale**: Dependencies are carefully chosen to balance functionality, bundle size, and developer experience.
 Radix UI provides accessible foundations, while Tailwind enables rapid styling.
 Drizzle ORM offers better type safety than traditional ORMs.
 Vite and esbuild provide exceptional build performance.
 The stack is modern, well-maintained, and production-ready.